 - Even Evil Has Standards: Swan Song, the Dragon to someone who seeks to permanently alter Equestria's status quo, has this opinion of Gosunkugi's desire to destroy Earth when Ranma tells her about him.

 - Last of His Kind: Ranma, after the aforementioned solar storm.
-He firmly believes that Gosunkugi transported him to another planet, remaining blissfully unaware of the truth.
+He firmly believes that Gosunkugi transported him to another planet, remaining blissfully unaware of the truth for quite some time.

 - MacGuffin: The MacGuffin Stone, natch.
 According to Discord, its purpose is to provide a reason for the plot's existence by being a source of conflict and driving a narrative.